 This table was last updated in 3Q 2018.

 What Does This Mean for You?

-The Eastside presents an exciting opportunity to invest in one of Austin’s fastest growing submarkets.
+The Eastside presents an exciting opportunity to invest in commercial real estate in one of Austin’s fastest-growing submarkets.
 With so much support from the City of Austin to develop the area, and with more gracious land-use regulations, the neighborhood has certainly not hit its full potential yet.
-As long as Austin continues to grow, people are going to flock to the Eastside since it embodies so much that Austin stands for: quirky, creative, authentic, unique.
+As long as Austin continues to grow, people are going to flock to the Eastside since it embodies so much that Austin stands for: quirky, creative, authentic, and unique.
 This makes the Eastside more of a competitor to capture the media-type and technology firms that may have historically looked for space in the other primary submarkets.
 An example of such a company

 is Conde Nast.
 Just five years ago it would have been unimaginable to see a multinational media publishing company sign a lease for space east of I-35.
 Now, however, the company will feel right at home.